openintegrationhub/Connectors/Adapters/AdapterBehaviorStandardization/StandardizedActionsAndTriggers.md

 ## Get Objects Polling
 This trigger will be scheduled to execute periodically.
 When executed, this trigger will fetch all objects in the database that have been modified or created since the previous execution.
 It will emit one message per object that changes or is added since the last polling interval.
 The entire object should be emitted as the message body.

 **Required configurations/inputs:**
 * The type of object to poll for
 * Optionally filter values for any server side filters supported
 * A timestamp which indicates where in time to begin polling from.
-If this value is set to the begining of time, the trigger will do a DB export on the inital run.
+If this value is set to the beginning of time, the trigger will do a DB export on the initial run.
 If set to now, only future modifications will be exported and the first execution will return no results.
 * An optional timestamp which indicates the end of polling time.
 The trigger will not return results which have been modified after this timestamp.